 In the recent past, the prices of oil, gasoline, diesel and natural gas have been volatile, and this volatility may continue.
 Market adoption of CNG, LNG and RNG as vehicle fuels could be slowed, curtailed or otherwise limited if there are significant decreases in the prices of, or significant increases in the supply and availability of, gasoline and diesel, today's most prevalent and conventional vehicle fuels, which would decrease the market's perception of a need for alternative vehicle fuels generally, or if there are decreases in the prices of gasoline and diesel without a corresponding decrease in the price of natural gas or an increase in the price of natural gas without corresponding increases in the prices of gasoline and diesel.
 The occurrence of any of these circumstances could cause the success or perceived success of our industry and our business to materially suffer.
-Part of the reason that such slowed, curtailed or limited adoption of natural gas a vehicle fuel might occur under these circumstances is due to the higher cost of natural gas vehicles compared to gasoline- or diesel-powered vehicles, as the components needed for a vehicle to use natural gas add to a vehicle's base cost.
-If gasoline or diesel prices drop significantly, fuel economy of gasoline- or diesel-powered vehicles improves, or the prices of CNG and LNG are not sufficiently low, operators may delay or avoid the purchase of natural gas vehicles or decide not to convert their existing vehicles to run on natural gas because of a perceived inability to recover in a timely manner the additional costs of acquiring or converting to natural gas vehicles.
+Part of the reason that such slowed, curtailed or limited adoption of natural gas as a vehicle fuel might occur under these circumstances is due to the higher cost of natural gas vehicles compared to gasoline- or diesel-powered vehicles, as the components needed for a vehicle to use natural gas add to a vehicle's base cost.
+If gasoline or diesel prices drop significantly, fuel economy of gasoline- or dieselpowered vehicles improves, or the prices of CNG and LNG are not sufficiently low, operators may delay or avoid the purchase of natural gas vehicles or decide not to convert their existing vehicles to run on natural gas because of a perceived inability to recover in a timely manner the additional costs of acquiring or converting to natural gas vehicles.
 In addition, our profit margins are directly impacted by fluctuations in natural gas, gasoline and diesel prices.
 In order to attract fleet operators and other consumers to convert to natural gas vehicles, we must be able to offer CNG and LNG fuel at prices significantly lower than gasoline and diesel.
-Decreases in the price of gasoline and diesel prices and maintain an acceptable margi
+Decreases in the price of gasoline and diesel and increases in the price of natural gas make it more difficult for us to offer our customers discounted prices for CNG and LNG as compared to gasoline and diesel prices and maintain an acceptable margin on our sales.
+Further, increased natural gas prices affect the cost to us of natural gas and adversely impact our operating margins in cases where we cannot pass the increased costs on to our customers, and conversely, lower natural gas prices reduce our revenues in cases where the commodity cost is passed through to our customers.